phianova/todoapp-fatfish/README.md

 ## Thoughts on:

 ### Data storage
-I went with a MongoDB database - partly because of familiarity, but partly because I felt the JSON-style data storage would make more sense for the todo objects than a relational database would.
+I went with a MongoDB database - partly because of familiarity, but also because I felt the JSON-style data storage would make more sense for the todo objects than a relational database would.
 However, having wrestled a bit with Mongo's interactions with Serverless, I think on balance I would choose DynamoDB if I did this again!
 This was also my first time using Redux for state management.
 I think had I fully understood its capabilities from the start I would have streamlined my project a bit more in terms of how my API calls were made to update the state.

 ### Auth
 I went with the principle of "never build your own auth" and started out trying to use Kinde, which I've used before.
 They have a React Native SDK and their prebuilt sign-up/sign-in pages work really well if you have a straightforward setup like this one.
 However, it seems their React Native/Expo SDKs are experiencing an ongoing bug at the moment, and they're soon to release a new Expo version.
 Given this (and the fact I immediately encountered said bug), I quickly got to grips with Clerk - which I actually found to be a lot better documented and still very user-friendly.
+Right now it only protects the frontend - if I'd had more time I would have created middleware to confirm user is logged in before accessing any of the API endpoints (and ideally passing a unique ID rather than the user's email address) but for the moment this at least protects the frontend routes calling the API.

 ### Automated testing
 I set up Jest to create snapshot tests and unit tests for my frontend components.
 However, I unfortunately ran into an issue with my Jest configuration such that I wasn't able to get my frontend testing suite to work in time.
 It seems like a well-documented issue but there should be a solution (see here, and other linked posts on StackOverflow etc: https://github.com/expo/expo/issues/11012), I just unfortunately didn't have time to find it!